Alan Ibrahimagić

-Alan Ibrahimagić (born 5 March 1978) is Australian-Bosnian basketball coach.
+Alan Ibrahimagić (born 5 March 1978) is an Australian-Bosnian basketball coach.
 He is best known for leading the Germany national team as acting head coach to the gold medal at the EuroBasket 2025.

 Early life and playing career

 Ibrahimagić was born in Belgrade where his mother was attending medical university, in 1978.
 Three days later, he moved with his family to Zvornik, where he spent his childhood.
 He lived in what is now Bosnia until he was 14 years old when he moved to Berlin, Germany in 1992, due to the outbreak of the Bosnian War and subsequent expulsion and mass killings of Bosniaks from Zvornik.

 In youth categories, from 1996 to 1998 he played basketball with VfB Hermsdorf and later TuS Lichterfelde.
 In 1998, he relocated to Australia, where he had some family members, as he could no longer remain in Germany.
 He earned Australian citizenship and finished his education, and went back to Germany in 2001.
 He went on to play until 2003 for VfB Hermsdorf.